mamonu/MOJAthenaUDFs/README.md

 ### HOW TO BUILD JAR and create the lambda function:

-- Build jar

     mvn package clean #to check if it compiles mvn clean install -DskipTests

-- Create a lambda function (make sure that lambda role is created before this)

-either use the web interface or the below command
+Create a lambda function (make sure that lambda role is created before this).Either use the web interface or the below command:

     aws lambda create-function
     --function-name athenaudf
     --runtime java8